adrhill/iclr2025-sparse-autodiff/_posts/2025-04-28-sparse-autodiff.md

 computing intermediate Jacobian matrices is not only inefficient: it exceeds available memory.
 AD circumvents this limitation by using **Jacobian operators** that act exactly like Jacobian matrices but without explicitly storing every coefficient in memory.
+On the other hand, Jacobian matrices are the representation of Jacobian operators in the standard basis.

 The Jacobian operator $Df: \mathbf{x} \longmapsto Df(\mathbf{x})$ is a linear map which provides the best linear approximation of $f$ around a given point $\mathbf{x}$.